ak1raljl/powerline_tree_analyze/README.md

 ## Overview
 This project focuses on analyzing LiDAR point cloud data for powerline infrastructure and tree clearance analysis.
 The primary purpose is to perform semantic segmentation of LiDAR data to identify powerlines, towers, poles, vegetation, and other infrastructure elements, and then analyze potential tree-encroachment risks near powerlines.

-The project uses LiDAR point cloud data and performs semantic segmentation to classify points into categories like ground, vegetation, building, transmission wire, distribution wire, pole, transmission tower, fence, vehicle, noise, and unassigned.
-It then analyzes clearance between vegetation and power lines to identify potential safety hazards.

 ## Key Features

 ### Data Processing